KraXen72/bismuth/README.md

 	<img src="images/example2.png" width=350>
 </p>

-> It is not ready yet.
+> It is not ready yet, but it's almost there

 ## features
 - clean & feature complete color picker